Instructor

 Students will be able to:

-1. Identify and contrast the major classes of statistical models used by ecologists (e.g., Bayesian vs frequentist, likelihood-based, machine learning) and explain how and why ecologists use these models.
+1. Identify and contrast the major classes of statistical methods used by natural resources scientists (e.g., Bayesian vs frequentist, likelihood-based, non-parametric methods, machine learning) and explain some of the key advantages and disadvantages of these methods.

-2. Apply analysis tools such as logistic regression, non-linear regression, and hierarchical (mixed-effects) models on diverse data sets representative of those commonly considered in ecology.
+2. Apply analysis tools such as logistic regression, non-linear regression, hierarchical (multi-level) models, and multivariate analyses on diverse data sets representative of those commonly encountered in the natural resources sciences.

-3. Learn to explore data sets quantitatively and graphically and to prepare data appropriately for analysis.
+3. Learn to explore data sets quantitatively and graphically and to prepare data for analysis.

-4. Perform basic programming operations, statistical analysis, data visualization, and simulation modeling with the statistical computing language ‘R’.
+4. Perform command-line programming operations, statistical analysis, data visualization, and simulation modeling with the statistical computing language ‘R’.

-6. Communicate statistical and computational concepts by leading lectures and discussion on advanced topics in data analysis.
+6. Communicate concepts and methods via student-led lectures and discussion on advanced topics in data analysis.

 Prerequisites

 Curious scientific mind, broad research interests, and willingness to engage with equations and computer code.
-Students are expected to already have a basic foundation in statistical concepts and methods, obtained through other coursework.
+Students are expected to already have a basic foundation in mathematical and statistical concepts and methods, obtained through other coursework.
 If this is not the case, they should be prepared to work harder to develop the necessary prerequisite knowledge.
-Datacamp is an excellent platform for learning R, and this class is part of the ‘Datacamp for the classroom’ program, so class participants can take Datacamp courses for free during the semester!

 Textbooks and Readings